What is Link Building?

 Next, look for contact details for the websites you find relevant.
 Check the header and footer for a link to a contact page or an about page that often lists contact details.
 You can use the ToutApp Chrome plugin to highlight email addresses on the page for you.

 Once you have your list of link targets, it’s time to group them by priority so that you can customize your messages accordingly.
 You can prioritize them in any number of ways.
 However, you feel it is most appropriate for you.

-Now it’s time to start talking to people about your campaign.
+Now, it’s time to start talking to people about your campaign.
 Begin with your high-level targets because they can get you good results if they respond.
-And, you can use them later for social proof when you reach out to the smaller websites.
-If smaller sites seen other influencers have picked up on your content, they will be more open to sharing your content when you contact them.
+And you can use them later for social proof when you reach out to the smaller websites.
+If smaller sites see other influencers have picked up on your content, they will be more open to sharing your content when you contact them.

 Remember, you’re contacting a real person, so craft your pitches with the information you noted in your research.
 Call out particular content you like that they created and shared.
-Focus on the real conversation and prove to them the value your content will offer them.
-They don’t owe you anything, and you’re asking them for a favor.
-Keep the message short and sweet, but detailed enough to show them why they need to care, and what action you want them to take.
+Focus on the conversation and prove to them the value your content will offer them.
+They don’t owe you anything, and you ask them for a favor.
+Keep the message short and sweet but detailed enough to show them why they need to care and what action you want them to take.
 Offer to write the content for them because they may like your content but not have enough time to write about it.
-However, save that last bit for the most significant influencers because it will require additional time and resources on your part – so it’s not something you want to offer everyone.
+However, save that last bit for the most significant influencers because it will require additional time and resources – so it’s not something you want to offer everyone.

 Personalize the message with their name, a good subject line, something specific about their work, and a proper email signature.
 If you come off as a spammer, this and any future attempts to connect will be ignored.